bltlab/seqscore/README.md

 * The chunk encoding (BIO, BIOES, etc.) must be specified using the `--labels` flag.
 * Both files need to use the same chunk encoding.
-If you have files that use different chunk encodings, use the `convert` command
+If you have files that use different chunk encodings, use the `convert` command.
-* You can get output in a different format using the `--score-format` flag
+* You can get output in a different format using the `--score-format` flag.

 The above scoring command will work for files that do not have any invalid transitions, that is, those that perfectly follow what the